GLAUKEN/trading-bot/README.md

     RSI = 100 - 100 / (1 + RS) where RS = Average Gain / Average Loss

-### Moving Average Convergence Divergence - MACD
+### Moving Average Convergence Divergence - MACD:

-Momentum indicator calculated to assess the power of price movement in a market
+Momentum indicator calculated to assess the power of price movement in a market.

 **Procedure:**